Golani Family

 The list of such Afrin Namas is endless and original copies are still available with the family members.
 The family left all its wealth and abandoned its palaces to move to Bombay (Mumbai), Delhi and Baroda (Vadodara) after the Partition of India and Pakistan.
 In 1950 the Monarchy system was abolished in India.

 Members of this family are spread throughout the world.
 It has famous names like Lekhraj Golani, Khusaldas Golani, Bhagwandas Golani, Hashmatrai Golani, Harkishandas Golani, Jivanlal H. Golani, Rajiv J. Golani.
-Ravin R. Golani, Suryakant B. Golani, Rajender Golani, Ashok Golani, Vivek Golani, Jaiyu Golani, Anup Golani, Mamta Golani, Sanjiv Golani, Gaurav Golani, Kshitij Golani, Nilesh Golani, Dinesh Golani, Kushaldas Golani, and Sama Golani.
+Ravin R. Golani, Suryakant B. Golani, Rajender Golani, Ashok Golani, Vivek Golani, Jaiyu Golani, Anup Golani, Mamta Golani, Sanjiv Golani, Gaurav Golani, Vaibhav Golani, Kshitij Golani, Nilesh Golani, Dinesh Golani, Kushaldas Golani, and Sama Golani.
 The Turban of Kushaldas Golani is still famous among Sindhis.